 Receiving Your Score

 Your LSAT scores will arrive by postal mail about three weeks after the exam.
 The lowest score possible is 120, and 180 is the highest.
-The median LSAT score for applicants to the University of Idaho Law School is 159.
+In 2018-19, the median LSAT score for applicants to the University of Idaho Law School is 153.

 Congratulations – you passed the LSAT!
 Now you may begin the law school application process.
 All ABA-approved law schools require that you use certain services when applying.
-Take a look at this list of services required by ABA-approved law schools upon application.
+Check your school’s requirements before applying.

 Credential Assembly Service

 Using the LSAC’s Credential Assembly Service is a necessity when applying for enrollment in any ABA-approved law school.
 This valuable service helps you collect all undergraduate transcripts, letters of recommendation and evaluations, and applies electronically to the ABA-approved law schools you choose.
-All transcripts from all undergraduate institutions you ever attended and received credit (but not necessarily a degree)must be mailed to Law School Admission Council,662 Penn Street,PO BOX 2000-M,Newtown PA 18940-0993.
-International school transcripts must be mailed to Law School Admission Council, 662 Penn Street, PO BOX 8502, Newtown PA 18940-8502.
+All transcripts from all undergraduate institutions you ever attended and received credit (but not necessarily a degree) must be mailed to Law School Admission Council.
+Instructions will be given online when you begin the CAS process.

 ABA-Accredited Law Schools in Idaho

-Just one law school in Idaho currently holds ABA accreditation:
+Just two law schools in Idaho currently hold ABA accreditation: